 Cityparents’ programme offers expertise and support for working parents and carers to help them balance work with family life through the pandemic.
-This support package is available free of charge to all NHS staff until 31 December 2021.
+This support package was available free of charge to all NHS staff until 31 December 2021.

-NHS England and NHS Improvement is collating examples from NHS organisations, relating to childcare and supporting working parents through COVID-19.
+NHS England and NHS Improvement is collating examples from NHS organisations, relating to childcare, and supporting working parents through COVID-19.
 To share what your organisation is doing or to find out more about the work of others please contact email@example.com

 Could NHS staff struggle to access out of school settings during the holidays?